 While many organizations try to actively secure their businesses, cybersecurity attacks are becoming increasingly sophisticated and harder to detect.
-Unfortunately, the chances of suffering a security breach is becoming more likely and nowadays it is very much a case of proactively protect your business before an attack rather than waiting to deal with the aftermath once a security breach has occurred.
+Unfortunately, the chances of suffering a security breach are becoming more likely and nowadays it is very much a case of proactively protecting your business before an attack rather than waiting to deal with the aftermath once a security breach has occurred.

 For businesses where antivirus does not provide sufficient protection, there are Endpoint Detection and Response (EDR) tools available that offer better protection against zero-day threats and can identify ransomware attacks in real-time lowing your business’ risk profile.
-Unlike antivirus, EDR solutions can automatically remeditate any system damage cause by the malware and they have the ability to rollback systems to an uncorrupted state, if necessary.
+Unlike antivirus, EDR solutions can automatically remediate any system damage caused by the malware and they have the ability to roll back systems to an uncorrupted state, if necessary.

 These next-generation security solutions advanced AI to detect traffic that looks suspicious and deal with any anomalies appropriately.

 It is clear that many organizations need solutions that detect problems before they occur and cause damage.
 Solutions which offer high analytic coverage and zero detection delays are going to be the go-to protection solution against even the most sophisticated attack techniques.

 EDR and XDR tools that also use machine learning and AI are going to work by assessing unusual patterns in behaviour and identifying indications of a compromise without referring to previously known indications so that companies can be prepared for new or unknown attacks.
 With these tools, it is possible to pinpoint the exact moment a malicious activity occurred and take action to stop the threat.